Amanda Jass Amanda Jass

 2. Pick a theme/lesson.
 I like to incorporate a little lesson into our activities when possible so it’s like a 2-for-1 (fun+learning)!
 A theme we did recently was “searching for the truth.”
 In our family, we talk about how the best place to find truth is in the Bible!

+3. Write/type out the clues.
+I write them out on little pieces of paper—nothing fancy.
+But you could totally take more time with it and make the clues more official looking too.
 You can create your own clues or use some of the ones we’ve done below.
 Use whatever clues apply for your home/location and just skip over or switch up the ones that don’t.

 4. Hide the clues and go have fun!